 What are the program borrower qualifications?

-Is there a mortgage limit?
+Is there a loan limit?

 Is there limit to energy efficient improvements I can make?

 Yes.
-EEM programs limit the size of energy efficient improvements that can be added to your mortgage or loan.
+EEM programs limit the size of improvements that can be added to your mortgage or loan.
 Each program uses a different formula to calculate the amount of improvements that can be financed and you should understand if your project fits within the program limit.

-Does the program have extra fees?
+Does the program charge extra fees?

-What properties are eligible for the program?
+What properties are eligible for energy efficient mortgage programs?

 What types of mortgages are eligible for the program?

 15 and 30 year fixed rate mortgages and certain adjustable rate mortgages (ARMs) are eligible for EEM programs while interest only mortgages are not allowed.

 Does the program apply to both buying a home and refinancing?